Fractional Hall Conductivity and Spin-c Structure in Solvable Lattice Hamiltonians: Generalization to triangulation

 \section{Generalization to triangulation}

 The constructed model can be straightforwardly generalized to any triangulated space lattice with a branching structure, which can be embedded on any base manifold.
 In this case, most of the equations and arguments made in our previous sections need not be modified, only some of the interpretations of the symbols need to be re-specified, which we illustrate in Fig.~\ref{fig_triangulation} and articulate as follows: \begin{itemize} \item On a triangulated lattice, one needs to order all the vertices in order to give a vector field on link $\l$ a natural direction, which can be defined as the direction of the vector pointing from the end of the link with a smaller index to the other end. \item The dual lattice vertices consist of the circumcenters of the triangles, and the natural directions of the dual lattice links are turned counter-clockwise compared to the associated lattice link directions. \item There will not be a fixed vector $\rn$.
 Instead, the notion of ``$\l^\star+\rn$'' will mean cup product or cap product, which is specified by the branching structure.
 More explicitly, consider a triangle whose three vertices are indexed as $(i,j,k)$, and $i<j<k$.
 Then if the link at $\l=\l^\star$ connects vertices $i$ and $j$, then `$\l^\star+\rn$' represent the {\it link} connecting $j$ and $k$.
 Otherwise, `$\l^\star+\rn$' is no longer meaningful for this dual link $\l^\star$. $\l^\star -\rn$ should be interpreted conversely.
 Importantly, there can be zero, one or two different `$\l^\star+\rn$' (or `$\l^\star-\rn$') for each $\l^\star$, since every link is shared by two triangles.
-An implicit summation over all possible $\rn$ should thus be understood in all the expressions containing those symbols. \item With the above convention for the natural directions, $\eta_{\l^\star}=1$ in the triangulated lattice. \item For the background gauge field, we may first define $A^\star_{\l^\star}$ on each $\l^\star$ by integrating $\vec{A}$ along this dual link, then assign the same value to all possible $A_{\l^\star+\rn}$.
-Alternatively, one may also define $A_\l$ on every $\l$ first, and then assign the same value to all possible $A^\star_{\l-\rn}$. \item The local electric charge operator can still be defined in analogy to \eqref{charge_density}.
-However, it is not convenient to extract the Hall conductivity from its local response to the local magnetic field, because, first, a general triangulation is non-uniform, and the ``areas'' of the plaquettes vary, so there is no good choice of units to take a meaning ratio between $\delta \rho$ and $\d A$, and second, this local response is not always universal anyways.
+An implicit summation over all possible $\rn$ should thus be understood in all the expressions containing those symbols.
+With the above convention for the natural directions, $\eta_{\l^\star}=1$ in the triangulated lattice. \item For the background gauge field, we may first define $A^\star_{\l^\star}$ on each $\l^\star$ by integrating $\vec{A}$ along this dual link, then assign the same value to all possible $A_{\l^\star+\rn}$.
+(In bosonic cases, alternatively, one may also define $A_\l$ on every $\l$ first, and then assign the same value to all possible $A^\star_{\l-\rn}$.) \item The local electric charge operator can still be defined in analogy to \eqref{charge_density}.
+However, it is not convenient to extract the Hall conductivity from its local response to the local magnetic field, because, first, a general triangulation is non-uniform, and the ``areas'' of the plaquettes vary, so there is no good choice of units to take a meaningful ratio between $\delta \rho$ and $\d A$, and second, this local response is not always universal anyways.
 The Hall conductivity computed in the global way, however, is universal and robust.
-It is very straightforward to generalize the global Hall conductivity calculation in Sec.~\ref{sect_Hall} to an arbitrary oriented spatial manifold with arbitrary triangulation and obtain the same result. \end{itemize}
+It is very straightforward to generalize the global Hall conductivity calculation in Sec.~\ref{sect_Hall} to an arbitrary oriented spatial manifold with arbitrary triangulation and obtain the same result. \item For fermionic case, for any triangle with vertices indexed as $(i,j,k)$ with $i<j<k$, the $\Gamma$ operator on link $ij$ and that on link $jk$ should connect to the same majorana mode on the triangular plaquette; the other majorana mode, is connected by the $\Gamma$ operator on link $ik$. \end{itemize}